-The time dependent potential curves for the chronopotentiometry measurements are shown in Figure 6a.
-The potentials observed for both the in operando and the bulk cell are within the range reported in literature, as the values depend on the properties of the catalyst and the electrolysis cell.
-CO2 electrolysis starts at -1.33 V vs. Ag/AgCl for the in operando cell and at -1.23 V vs. Ag/AgCl for the bulk cell.
+CO2 electrolysis starts at -1.33 V vs. Ag / AgCl for the in operando cell and at -1.23 V vs. Ag / AgCl for the bulk cell.
 However, three types of deviations could be deduced from the potential curves for the in operando cell compared to the bulk cell.
 First, higher overpotentials are observed.
-Second, it took longer for the in operando cell t to equilibrate when the current is applied and switched off.
-Third, increasing oscillations in the potential and additional noise are observed, starting at -1 mA/cm2.
+Second, it took longer for the in operando cell to equilibrate when the current is applied and switched off.
+Third, increasing oscillations in the potential and additional noise are observed, starting at -1 mA cm-2.

 The non-parallel geometry of the electrodes in the in operando cell may be causing the first two deviations.
 For a parallel geometry the distance between the working electrode and the counter electrode is approximately constant across the whole WE surface.
-Thus, the iR drop is constant across the electrode and the surface potential is uniform.
-However, in a non-parallel geometry, there is a spatially dependent iR drop between working and counter electrode, which leads to non-uniform potential distribution across the electrode surface.
-As a result, electrolysis preferably takes place at the closest region between working and counter electrode, where the iR drop is minimal.
-The CO2 concentration within that region decreases during electrolysis and thus the concentration overpotential increases.
-When the concentration overpotential exceeds the increase in iR drop for a more distant region the electrolytic process shifts to that location.
+Thus, the iR drop is constant across the electrode, and the surface potential is uniform.
+However, in a non-parallel geometry, there is a spatially dependent iR drop between the working and counter electrodes, which leads to non-uniform potential distribution across the electrode surface.
+As a result, electrolysis preferably takes place in the closest region between the working and counter electrodes, where the iR drop is minimal.
+The CO2 concentration within that region decreases during electrolysis, and thus the concentration overpotential increases.
+When the concentration overpotential exceeds the increase in iR drop for a more distant region, the electrolytic process shifts to that location.

 For the electrode setup used in the in operando cell, the edge of the silver sheet is the region of the working electrode closest to the counter electrode.
-For a current density of -0.25 mA/cm2, the electrolytic CO2 reduction at the silver foil edge takes place at an identical overpotential compared to the bulk cell.
-However, because of the small area the electrolysis at the electrode edge is not sustainable and therefore the diffusive CO2 transport becomes limited.
-As a result, the CO2 concentration is depleted after 2 minutes of electrolysis.
-At this point, CO2 reduction takes place at the next-nearest region of the counter electrode, a portion of the silver foil plane, where CO2 is more readily regenerated by diffusion.
-However, the iR drop at the silver foil plane is increased compared to the edge and thus the potential decreases.
+For a current density of -0.25 mA cm^{-2} , the electrolytic CO2 reduction at the silver foil edge takes place at an identical overpotential compared to the bulk cell.
+However, because of the small area the electrolysis at the electrode edge is not sustainable, and therefore the diffusive CO2 transport becomes limited.
+As a result, the CO2 concentration is depleted after 2 min of electrolysis.
+At this point, CO2 reduction takes place at the nextnearest region of the counter electrode, a portion of the silver foil plane, where CO2 is more readily regenerated by diffusion.
+However, the iR drop at the silver foil plane is increased compared to the edge, and thus the potential decreases.